 As for tags, select those that are similar to your topic and title.
 YouTube allows us to use 500 characters to create our tags.
 But make sure the tags are relevant to your video, or you will be doing more harm than good.

 B2B video marketing is, without a doubt, an indispensable aspect of every business.
-As you ride the wave of using video content in your marketing strategies, consider all the points above, and create a marketing video that best suit your brand and the needs of your audience.
+As you ride the wave of using video content in your marketing strategies, consider all the points above, and create a marketing video that best suits your brand and the needs of your audience.

 It’s a medium that no one can afford to ignore any longer.

 What are your thoughts on B2B video marketing strategies today?
 Have you experienced the impact videos have brought to your website?
-Let’s discuss in the comment section below!
+Let’s discuss this in the comment section below!